Albert Fitzpatrick

-Albert Fitzpatrick, also known as Al Fitzpatrick, (born December 30, 1928) a journalist and media executive for the Akron Beacon Journal in Akron, Ohio, United States, where he was the only African American working for the company.
+Albert Fitzpatrick, also known as Al Fitzpatrick, (born December 30, 1928) is a journalist and media executive for the Akron Beacon Journal in Akron, Ohio, United States, where he was the only African American working for the company.
 He was inducted into the Hall of Fame of the National Association of Black Journalists.

 Personal

 Fitzpatrick was born the seventh of twelve children December 30, 1928, to Ben and Mary Fitzpatrick and raised in Elyria, Ohio.
 He had a passion for writing during his high school years.
 Fitzpatrick graduated from Kent State University with a Bachelor of Arts degree in journalism and sociology.
 He was a veteran of World War II and the Korean War and had also served in the U.S. Army and Air Force.
 He married Derien Fitzpatrick, and the couple had three children, who are Sharon, Karle and Albert II.
 He is retired and resides in Akron, Ohio, where he produces three newsletters for church, fraternity and family.